rust-lang/this-week-in-rust/drafts/2018-04-10-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [Ditto](https://github.com/alex-shapiro/ditto) - CRDTs for common data structures like maps, vecs, sets, text, and JSON.
-Thanks to [nasa42](https://users.rust-lang.org/u/nasa42) for the suggestion!
+This week's crate is [shiplift](https://crates.io/crates/shiplift), a rusty API for talking with docker daemons.
+Thanks to [Matthias Beyer](https://users.rust-lang.org/u/musicmatze) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!